How to add multiple products to the cart at once in WooCommerce

 What else can you do with Product Add-Ons Ultimate?

-So, as I’ve mentioned already, the WooCommerce Product Add-Ons Ultimate plugin does far more than just give you the ability to add multiple products to the cart.
-It allows you to create fully customisable products for your customers.
+The WooCommerce Product Add-Ons Ultimate plugin does far more than just give you the ability to add multiple products to the cart.
+It allows you to create fully customizable products for your customers.

 The second method of adding multiple products in one go is to create a table that lists your products on a single page.
 The user can quickly browse the list, select the products they want, and add them to their cart with a single click.

 - Any store that deals with bulk purchases

 Take a look at the screenshot below.
 It shows a typical product table listing a set of products.
 The table has columns for things like product image, name, and description, as well as a column where the user can choose a quantity for each item.